Candidates for Dental Implants

 The Dental Implants Consultation

-At your consultation, Dr. Stein will thoroughly evaluate your smile with advanced imaging technology.
+At your consultation, Dr. Stein will review your medical history and thoroughly examine your teeth and jaw with advanced imaging technology.
 Based off the results, he can determine if implants are the right course of action for you, and if so, where they are best placed.
-Formally trained in two key implant systems, including Straumann and 3i, Dr. Stein can develop a precise surgical plan that meets your unique oral health requirements.
-At this time, you will also discuss other logistics of your procedure, such as costs, surgical expectations, and the timeline.

 If you have lost jawbone tissue as a result of missing teeth, Dr. Stein can perform a sinus lift or bone graft to enhance your candidacy.